History walks with you though our parks

 St. Victor Petroglyphs

-The more than 300 carvings at St. Victor Petroglyphs Provincial Historic Park.
+There are more than 300 carvings at St. Victor Petroglyphs Provincial Historic Park.
 It is believed that the petroglyphs were carved as far back as 1500 years ago.
 Though it is not known who made the carvings or exactly why, they provide clues about the people who lived on this land at that time.

 To preserve the glyphs and for public safety, access to the cliff edge is restricted.
 However, there is a lookout point where visitors are able view the glyphs.
 The best time to view the glyphs is on a clear day, either early in the morning or close to sunset, when shadows cast on the faint carvings and give them more definition.
 St. Victor Petroglyphs Provincial Park is located 30 minutes south of Assiniboia and is open year round for self-guided exploration.